-In 1990, a bill introduced into Congress by New Mexico's Senator (and former Albuquerque city councilor) Pete Domenici, enabled creation of the Petroglyph National Monument.
+The Petroglyph National Monument is one of Albuquerque's treasures.
+Though the monument's lava itself is prehistoric and the petroglyphs pecked into that rock are largely pre-Columbian, the monument itself councilor) Pete Domenici, enabled creation of the Petroglyph National Monument.
 Land acquisition began, aided by purchases by the City and by the State of New Mexico.
-An early acquisition was the adobe dwelling in which the Monument's visitor center now stands - acquired from Dr. Sophie Aberle, an anthropologist who studied Pueblo life and culture, and whom the Monument honored in her former home on her 100th birthday in 1996.
+An early acquisition was the adobe dwelling in which the Monument's visitor center now stands - acquired from Dr. Sophie Aberle, an anthropologist and physician who studied Pueblo life, culture and health, and whom the Monument honored in her former home on her 100th birthday, three months before her death in 1996.
+The visitor center offers a very small museum, information, sales of books and other objects related to the petroglyphs and the parks of the Southwest, and an excellent movie about the people who pecked out the petroglyphs and their descendants, but there are no trails taking off right from there.